John Finch (died 1763): Early life

-Finch was the third son of Daniel Finch, 2nd Earl of Nottingham and 7th Earl of Winchilsea and his second wife Anne Hatton, daughter of Christopher Hatton, 1st Viscount Hatton.
+Finch was the third son of Daniel Finch and his second wife Anne Hatton, daughter of Christopher Hatton.
 He was educated at Eton College from 1706 to 1707 and matriculated at Christ Church, Oxford on 26 January 1708, aged 15.
 In 1711, he was admitted at Inner Temple, and was called to the bar in 1719.

 He became known as ‘him who was stabbed by Sally Salisbury’ after an incident on the night of 18 December 1722, when a prostitute, Sally Pridden (known as Salisbury), stabbed him at the Three Tuns tavern in Chandos Street, apparently in a fit of passion during an argument over theatre tickets.
 She was found guilty of assault and wounding, without intent to kill, and was fined and sent to Newgate prison where she died in 1724.

 He later married an actress, Elizabeth Younger after she had an illegitimate daughter by him.